OCA/field-service/fieldservice_stock/README.rst

 If you are in a multi-warehouse situation:

-* Go to Field Service > Configuration > Territories
-* Create or select a territory
-* Set the warehouse that will serve this territory

 Products can be automatically converted into FSM Equipments.
 This is only available only for products tracked by serial number.
 This needs to be enabled both on Operation Types and Products.